 - Get in touch with another creditor and talk on terms of a new line of payment loan to avoid legal hassles.

 - Apply for a personal loan to pay off the debt.

 - File a consumer proposal.

 - File for personal bankruptcy.

-If you are thinking of facing the legal trouble of wage garnishment in the near future, then you can come to us to apply for personal loans.
+If you are thinking of facing the legal trouble of wage garnishment in the near future, then you can come to us to apply for payday loans garnish wages in Canada.
 Waive off your fiscal troubles by getting in touch with our reliable creditors offering flexible repayment plans.